-Note 2017 \$ 2016 \$

-CASH AND CASH EQUIVALENTS

-Cash and cash equivalents includes cash on hand, all cash and cheques receipted but not banked at the year end, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-Cash at bank and on hand 2,104,462 1,905,020

-Deposits at call 24,826,341 29,632,984

-Balance as per statement of cash flows 26,930,803 31,538,004

-Externally imposed expenditure restrictions at the reporting date relate to the following case n assets:

-Unspent government grants and subsidies 6,291,035 3,971,506

-Unspent developer contributions 19,263,226 17,663,632

-Total restricted cash 25,554,261 21,635,138

-outside parties include those funds from the sale of land for arrears in rates, deposits for the contracted sale of land, security deposits lodged to guarantee performance and unclaimed monies (e.g. wages) paid into the trust account by the Council.
+Note 2017 \$ 2016 \$ CASH AND CASH EQUIVALENTS Cash and cash equivalents includes cash on hand, all cash and cheques receipted but not banked at the year end, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash at bank and on hand 2,104,462 1,905,020 Deposits at call 24,826,341 29,632,984 Balance as per statement of cash flows - 26,930,803 31,538,004 Externally imposed expenditure restrictions at the reporting date relate to the following case sh assets: Unspent government grants and subsidies 6,291,035 3,971,506 Unspent developer contributions 19,263,226 17,663,632 Total restricted cash 25,554,261 21,635,138 2012, a separate trust bank account and separate accounting records are maintained for funds held on behalf of outside parties.
+Funds held in the trust account on behalf of outside parties include those funds from the sale of land for arrears in rates, deposits for the contracted sale of land, security deposits lodged to guarantee performance and unclaimed monies (e.g. wages) paid into the trust account by the Council.
 The Council performs only a custodian role in respect of these monies and because the monies cannot be used for Council purposes, they are not considered revenue nor brought to account in the financial statements.
-Trust funds held for outside parties Monies collected or held on behalf of other entities

-yet to be paid out to or on behalf of those entities 1,071,531 1,335,915

-1,071,531 1,335,915

-Note 2017 \$ 2016 \$

-2 INVESTMENTS

-Term deposits with a term in excess of three months are reported as investments, with deposits of less than three months being reported as cash equivalents.
+Trust funds held for outside parties Monies collected or held on behalf of other entities yet to be paid out to or on behalf of those entities 1,071,531 1,335,915 - 1,071,531 1,335,915 Note 2017 \$ 2016 \$ INVESTMENTS Term deposits with a term in excess of three months are reported as investments, with deposits of less than three months being reported as cash equivalents.

-Opening Balance 75,000,000 30,000,000